 - The Public Workshop Review process developed and accepted by EPA as stated in the Operating Agreement establishes the process for soliciting funding applications, developing the project priority lists, and the public comment review process. - Additionally, any amendments to the IUP will be posted to the DHSS/DWSRF website for public review and comment.
-Significant PPL or financial amendments will be presented to the Water Infrastructure Advisory Council for review, public comment, and approval. - Changes will be noted in the Annual Report as well. - As of July 25, 2018, no public comments were received.
+Significant PPL or financial amendments will be presented to the Water Infrastructure Advisory Council for review, public comment, and approval. - Changes will be noted in the Annual Report. - See Appendix for details.